 Dave Grohl Net Worth

 Dave Grohl net worth: Dave Grohl is an American rock musician, singer, songwriter, and director who has a net worth of $320 million dollars.
-He is best known as the frontman and guitarist of the Foo Fighters and as the drummer of Nirvana.
+He is best known as the frontman and guitarist of the Foo Fighters and as the former drummer of Nirvana.

 Early Life: David Eric Grohl was born on January 14, 1969, in Warren, Ohio.
 He is the son of Virginia, a teacher, and James, a newswriter.
 He has an older sister, Lisa, who was born in 1966.
 When he was a child, his family moved to the Washington D.C. suburb of Springfield, Virginia.
 His parents divorced when he was seven and his mother raised Dave and Lisa.
 When he was 12, he began learning to play the guitar but soon grew bored with lessons and ending up teaching himself how to play.
-When he was 13, he and his sister spend the summer with their cousin Tracy in Evanston, Illinois.
+When he was 13, he and his sister spent the summer with their cousin Tracy in Evanston, Illinois.
 Tracy introduced them to punk rock and took them to a number of shows by punk bands.
 His first concert was at the legendary Cubby Bear in Chicago for a Naked Raygun show in 1982 when he was 13.

 Grohl attended Thomas Jefferson High School as a freshman where he was elected vice president of his freshman class.
 In that capacity, he snuck in clips of songs by the Circle Jerks and Bad Brains over the school intercom before his morning announcements.
 Grohl's mom discovered that Dave was smoking marijuana and felt it was impacting his grades so she had him transfer to Bishop Ireton High School in Alexandria, Virginia.
 Dave was there for two years and had to repeat his freshman year.
-While in high school.
-Dave played in several local bands and taught himself to play drums by listening to Rush's Neil Peart and punk rock.
+While in high school, Dave played in several local bands and taught himself to play drums by listening to Rush's Neil Peart and punk rock.
 He played guitar for a band called Freak Baby.
 When the band kicked out its bass player, Grohl switched to the drums.